Consensys/doctools.template-site/docs/contribute/create-diagram.md

 ### Basics

-- In the **Quorum Diagrams** files, each page contains diagrams for a different product.
+- In the **Quorum Diagrams** file on Figma, each page contains diagrams for a different product.
 - When creating a new diagram, create a new white frame in the product's page.
   Add frames within the white frame for each iteration of the diagram.
     - For each diagram, create a frame 756px wide using the **Global Background** color (#F6F6F6).